ShichengChen/Online-Judge-Code/README.md

 - read problem carefully and then read samples and explanations even I believe that I understand the problem.

 # How to prevent wrong code
+- Follow these steps as much as possible
+	- think problem well **at the very beginning**
-- 1.think problem well,2.think how to write code,3.rethink problem, is that right.4.write code.
+	- think how to write code
+	- rethink problem, is that right
+	- write code.
 - write every requirement on the paper.
 	- understand the meaning of each variable clearly, especially, for the problem style I am not good at.
 - make variables with relations have similar names.